ai4ce/SSCBench/Waymo/readme.md

 For MonoScene and VoxFormer, a preprocessed downsampled version of the dataset is provided in the `preprocess` folder.
 We provide two scales of downsampled point clouds: 1/1 and 1/8.
 The downsampled point clouds are stored in the `labels` folder, stored as `.npy` files.

 ## Data Download
 SSCBench-Waymo is not publicly available due to Waymo Open Dataset's terms of use.
 However, we will provide code for data preprocessing for easy accesss to our dataset.
-You can download Waymo Perception Dataset v1.4.0 directly from [official website]([https://drive.google.com/file/d/1NzN6eqCnuxzau0m_N9B02Q2zwLBKhnBp/view?usp=share_link](https://waymo.com/intl/en_us/open/download/)).
+You can download Waymo Perception Dataset v1.4.0 directly from their [official website]([https://drive.google.com/file/d/1NzN6eqCnuxzau0m_N9B02Q2zwLBKhnBp/view?usp=share_link](https://waymo.com/intl/en_us/open/download/)).